metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_gateway_v1beta1_manifest.md

 - `namespace` (String) Namespace is the namespace of the referenced object.
 When unspecified, the local namespace is inferred.
 Note that when a namespace different than the local namespace is specified, a ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
 See the ReferenceGrant documentation for details.
 Support: Core

-<a id="nestedatt--spec--listeners--tls--frontend_validation"></a>
-### Nested Schema for `spec.listeners.tls.frontend_validation`

-Optional:

-- `ca_certificate_refs` (Attributes List) CACertificateRefs contains one or more references to Kubernetes objects that contain TLS certificates of the Certificate Authorities that can be used as a trust anchor to validate the certificates presented by the client.
-A single CA certificate reference to a Kubernetes ConfigMap has 'Core' support.
-Implementations MAY choose to support attaching multiple CA certificates to a Listener, but this behavior is implementation-specific.
-Support: Core - A single reference to a Kubernetes ConfigMap with the CA certificate in a key named 'ca.crt'.
-Support: Implementation-specific (More than one reference, or other kinds of resources).
-References to a resource in a different namespace are invalid UNLESS there is a ReferenceGrant in the target namespace that allows the certificate to be attached.
-If a ReferenceGrant does not allow this reference, the 'ResolvedRefs' condition MUST be set to False for this listener with the 'RefNotPermitted' reason. (see [below for nested schema](#nestedatt--spec--listeners--tls--frontend_validation--ca_certificate_refs))

-<a id="nestedatt--spec--listeners--tls--frontend_validation--ca_certificate_refs"></a>
-### Nested Schema for `spec.listeners.tls.frontend_validation.ca_certificate_refs`

-Required:

-- `group` (String) Group is the group of the referent.
-For example, 'gateway.networking.k8s.io'.
-When unspecified or empty string, core API group is inferred.
-- `kind` (String) Kind is kind of the referent.
-For example 'ConfigMap' or 'Service'.
-- `name` (String) Name is the name of the referent.

-Optional:

-- `namespace` (String) Namespace is the namespace of the referenced object.
-When unspecified, the local namespace is inferred.
-Note that when a namespace different than the local namespace is specified, a ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
-See the ReferenceGrant documentation for details.
-Support: Core

 <a id="nestedatt--spec--addresses"></a>